onsi/ginkgo/docs/index.md

 ### Using Third-party Libraries

 Most third-party Go `testing` integrations (e.g. matcher libraries, mocking libraries) take and wrap a `*testing.T` to provide functionality.
 Unfortunately there is no formal interface for `*testing.T` however Ginkgo provides a function, `GinkgoT()` that returns a struct that implements all the methods that `*testing.T` implements.
 Most libraries accept the `*testing.T` object via an interface and you can usually simply pass in `GinkgoT()` and expect the library to work.
+Some libraries require passing in a `testing.TB` - you can use `GinkgoTB()` for these.

 For example, you can choose to use [testify](https://github.com/stretchr/testify) instead of Gomega like so: